-(15) Emergency Department Expansion.
+(14) Emergency Department Expansion.

-A hospital proposing expansion of emergency department treatment capacity shall demonstrate that it has made appropriate efforts, consistent with federal and state law, to maximize effective use of existing capacity for emergent medical needs and has appropriately integrated emergency department planning with planning for bed capacity, and diagnostic and treatment service capacity.
-At a minimum:
+A hospital proposing expansion of emergency department treatment capacity shall demonstrate that it has made appropriate efforts consistent with federal and State law, to maximize effective use of existing capacity for emergent medical needs and has appropriately integrated emergency department planning with planning for bed capacity, and diagnostic and treatment service capacity.
+At a minimum, the applicant hospital shall demonstrate that:

-- (a) The applicant hospital must demonstrate that, in cooperation with its medical staff, it has attempted to reduce use of its emergency department for non-emergency medical care.
-This demonstration shall, at a minimum, address the feasibility of reducing or redirecting patients with non-emergent illnesses, injuries, and conditions, to lower cost alternative facilities or programs; - (b) The applicant hospital must demonstrate that it has effectively managed its existing emergency department treatment capacity to maximize use; and - (c) The applicant hospital must demonstrate that it has considered the need for bed and other facility and system capacity that will be affected by greater volumes of emergency department patients.
+- (a) In cooperation with its medical staff, it has attempted to reduce use of its emergency department for non-emergency medical care.
+This demonstration shall, at a minimum, address the feasibility of reducing or redirecting patients with non-emergent illnesses, injuries, and conditions, to lower cost alternative facilities or programs; - (b) It has effectively managed its existing emergency department treatment capacity to maximize use; and - (c) It has considered the need for bed and other facility and system capacity that will be affected by greater volumes of emergency department patients.

-(16) Shell Space.
+(15) Shell Space.

-- (a) Unfinished hospital shell space for which there is no immediate need or use shall not be built unless the applicant can demonstrate that construction of the shell space is cost effective. - (b) If the proposed shell space is not supporting finished building space being constructed above the shell space, the applicant shall provide an analysis demonstrating that constructing the space in the proposed time frame is more cost-effective than not including the shell space based on the following: - (i) The most likely use identified by the hospital for the unfinished space; - (ii) The time frame projected for finishing the space; and - (iii) A demonstration that the hospital is likely to need the space for the most likely identified use in the projected time frame. - (c) For shell space to be constructed on lower floors of a building addition that supports finished building space on upper floors, an applicant shall provide information on the cost, the most likely uses, and the likely time frame for using such shell space. - (d) The cost of shell space included in an approved project and those portions of the contingency allowance, inflation allowance, and capitalized construction interest expenditure that are based on the construction cost of the shell space will be excluded from consideration in any revenue adjustment for capital costs by the HSCRC.
+- (a) Unfinished hospital shell space for which there is no immediate need or use may not be built unless the applicant can demonstrate that construction of the shell space is cost-effective. - (b) If the proposed shell space is not supporting finished building space being constructed above the shell space, the applicant shall provide an analysis demonstrating that constructing the space in the proposed time frame is more cost-effective than not including the shell space based on the following: - (i) The most likely use identified by the hospital for the unfinished space; - (ii) The time frame projected for finishing the space; and - (iii) A demonstration that the hospital is likely to need the space for the most likely identified use, in the projected time frame.

+- (c) For shell space to be constructed on lower floors of a building addition that supports finished building space on upper floors, an applicant shall provide information on the cost, the most likely uses, and the likely time frame for using the shell space. - (d) The cost of shell space included in an approved project and those portions of the contingency allowance, inflation allowance, and capitalized construction interest expenditure that are based on the construction cost of the shell space will be excluded from consideration in any revenue adjustment for capital costs by the HSCRC.

-.05 Methodologies for Projecting Acute Care Hospital Bed Need
+.05 Methodologies for Projecting Acute Care Hospital Bed Need.